RoyAssa107/Tic-Tac-Toe-Game/README.md

 The first player who creates a 3-in a row match wins the round.

-the first player to reach 3 round wins, is the winner of the game.
+The first player to reach 3 round wins, is the winner of the game.